Vice President (VP), Marketing & Business Development Salary

 Popular Skills for Vice President (VP), Marketing & Business Development

-Overall, survey participants reported applying a fair number of skills to their work.
-Most notably, skills in Customer Relationship Management, Business Development, Product Development, and New Business Development are correlated to pay that is above average.
+VPs of Marketing & Business Development seem to require a number of specific skills.
+Most notably, skills in Microsoft Office, Product Development, Customer Relationship Management, and Strategic Marketing are correlated to pay that is above average, with boosts between 3 percent and 19 percent.
 Those listing Product Marketing as a skill should be prepared for drastically lower pay.
 Marketing Management and Strategic Sales also typically command lower compensation.
-The majority of those who know New Business Development also know Product Marketing.
+For most people, competency in New Business Development indicates knowledge of Product Marketing.

 Pay by Experience Level for Vice President (VP), Marketing & Business Development